mlafeldt/chef-runner/README.md

 ## Installation

+### Download

+There are [pre-built binaries] of chef-runner for Mac OS X, Linux, FreeBSD, and OpenBSD.
+Please download the proper package for your operating system and architecture, then unzip the `chef-runner` binary to a location included in `$PATH`.

+### Source build

 First, make sure you have [Go] version 1.2 or higher.

 This single line will download, compile, and install the `chef-runner`